-This course teaches you what Low Level Presence (LLP) is and how the environmental risks of LLP can be assessed.
+This course teaches what Low Level Presence (LLP) is and how associated environmental risks can be assessed.

 This course will cover two situations where LLP may occur: